-Detailed, current information regarding the POST minimum selection standards is available on the POST Board web site and through the SLC Advising Center.
+Detailed, current information regarding the POST minimum selection standards is available on the POST Board website and through the SLC Advising Center.

-Note: Emergency Medical Responder Law Enforcement is required for POST sign-off and is approved by the Minnesota Emergency Medical Services Regulatory Board
+Note: Emergency Medical Responder is required for the POST exam and must be approved by the Minnesota Emergency Medical Services Regulatory Board (EMSRB).